 many people have no or minor side effects when taking this medication.

 Aiken Treatment Specialists will be admitting new patients on Suboxone under the OTP regulations which will have the same requirements as patients on Methadone or under the DATA 2000 program in which patients will only have to attend the facility once a month to see the Medical Director to receive their prescription for Suboxone.
-The patient under the DATA 2000 program may also have their medication filled by our pharmacy located within the practice.
 The DATA 2000 program patient will also receive unlimited counseling and group counseling classes at no additional charge.